MongoDB Utilities¶

 files are binary data, and the .json

 files contain metadata.
-You can compress the backups as expected using gzip
+You can compress the backups as expected by using gzip

 and json

-files are necessary, so be sure to include those in your compressed files.
+files are necessary to perform restores, so be sure to include those in your compressed files.

 mongorestore¶